cloudwatt/os_image_factory/images/bundle-trusty-shinken/README_EN.md

 TICKERTAPE  http://70.60.637.17:9000/
 ~~~

 As shown above, it will parse the assigned floating-IP of your stack into a URL link, with the right port included.
-You can then click or paste this into your browser of choice and bask in the glory of a fresh Graylog instance.
+You can then click or paste this into your browser of choice and bask in the glory of a fresh shinken instance.

 <a name="console" />

 ### Please console me

-There there, it's okay...
-Graylog stacks can be spawned from our console as well!
+There there, it's okay... shinken stacks can be spawned from our console as well!

-To create our Graylog stack from the console:
+To create our shinken stack from the console:

-1. Go the Cloudwatt Github in the [applications/bundle-trusty-graylog](https://github.com/cloudwatt/applications/tree/master/bundle-trusty-graylog) repository
+1. Go the Cloudwatt Github in the [applications/bundle-trusty-shinken](https://github.com/cloudwatt/applications/tree/master/bundle-trusty-shinken) repository
-2. Click on the file named `bundle-trusty-graylog.heat.yml`
+2. Click on the file named `bundle-trusty-shinken.heat.yml`
 3. Click on RAW, a web page will appear containing purely the template
 4. Save the page to your PC.
 You can use the default name proposed by your browser (just remove the .txt if needed)
 5. Go to the [Stacks](https://console.cloudwatt.com/project/stacks/) section of the console